sgsib128/UoEOCom/README.md

 For advanced programmers needing to understand R, take a look at “Advanced R” or “R for Data Science”, both by Hadley Wickham.

-C/C++ (Used in specialist/advanced object-oriented programming modules) https://www.learn-c.org/ and https://www.learn-cpp.org/ cater to both beginners and advaced programmers.
+C/C++ (Used in specialist/advanced object-oriented programming modules) https://www.learn-c.org/ and https://www.learn-cpp.org/ cater to both beginners and advanced programmers.
 Take a look at https://www.cprogramming.com/ as well for more practice.
 Advanced programmers, take a look at http://www.icce.rug.nl/documents/cplusplus/.

 For all these programming languages and many others, take a look at https://www.w3schools.com/ for some more information and practice.